manuelvarzen/arjitkp.github.io/b_Constructs.md

 layout: page
 title: Constructs
 permalink: /Constructs/
-tagline : "An attempt in understanding the generative and procedural creation"
+tagline : ": An attempt in understanding the generative and procedural creation"
 ---